Ashwani008/LTTS_Mini_Project/1.Requirements/Readme.md

 ## Cost and Features

 ### Cost
-It is a prototype version and it uses open source software so it will be of free cof cost until the stable version is not made.
+It is a prototype version and it uses open source software so it will be free of cost until the stable version is not made.

 ### Features
 The various features of the AI Voice Assistant are :